 Bristol is very bizarre.

-Short track racer Mike Messer backed his car into the wall and flipped down the banking during the 1983 Southeastern 150 Late Model Sportsman race at the Bristol Motor Speedway.
+Short track racer Mike Messer spun his car into the turn two wall during the 1983 Southeastern 150 Late Model Sportsman race.
+The car flipped over after hitting the wall and slid on its roof down the backstretch before hitting the turn three wall and rolling down the banking.
 The #27 7-Up Pontiac was utterly demolished, but Messer was all right and stepped out of his car under his own power.

 9. CHARLIE RUDOLPH (1988, WINSTON CUP, DAYTONA)